[Solved] Why Is One AirPod Louder Than the Other?

 Clean Out Your AirPods With a Toothpick

-4. Use the toothbrush to gently brush over the AirPods' speaker mesh and other tiny crevices to loosen the smaller, finer debris.
+4. Use the toothbrush to gently brush over the AirPods' speaker mesh and other tiny crevices to loosen smaller, finer debris.

 Suck out the wax